SASSA SRD R370 Grant Application Process – Complete Guide

 • or have a short-term medical disability.

-• For First-Time Applicants: you must select one of the two available payment methods;
+• For First-Time Application, you must select one of the two available payment methods;

 • Cash Send: Provide a Mobile Number.